Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Acknowledgment

 \section{Acknowledgment}

 This work was supported by JST BOOST, Japan Grant Number JPMJBS2418 and JST JPMJCR22U4.
-We thank Toyooka Mashiro (AYM Lab at UTokyo) for his valuable assistance in designing the figures, and Kazuki Egashira, Yuki Imajuku, Takubon Son, and Zaiying Zhao (AYM Lab at UTokyo) for valuable feedback on the paper.
+We thank Toyooka Mashiro (AYM Lab at UTokyo) for his valuable assistance in designing the figures, Kazuki Egashira, Yuki Imajuku, Takubon Son, and Zaiying Zhao (AYM Lab at UTokyo) for valuable feedback on the paper, and Shiho Noda for helping experiments.